JHebenstreit48/DevScriptStax/public/FrontEndNotes/HTMLNotes/HTMLBasics/HTMLIntro.md

 ## DOCTYPE Declaration

-The <span><</span>!DOCTYPE<span>></span> declaration defines the document type and version of HTML being used.
+The <span class="emphasis">&lt;!DOCTYPE&gt;</span> declaration defines the document type and version of HTML being used.
 It must be the first line of an HTML document for proper browser rendering.

 ```html
 <!DOCTYPE html>